ThingSet/thingset.github.io/docs/spec/v0.6/protocol/connectivity.md

 The underlying layers have to ensure encryption, reliable transfer, de-duplication, correct packet order (if messages are packetized) and error-checking of the transferred data.

-A major feature of the ThingSet protocol is a seamless integration with other application layer protocols such as HTTP, [CoAP](https://tools.ietf.org/html/rfc7252) and MQTT.
+A major feature of the ThingSet protocol is a seamless integration with other application layer protocols such as [CoAP](https://tools.ietf.org/html/rfc7252) and MQTT.
 See the Mappings section for details.

 ## Communication Patterns